cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 ### Multi-Signatures, don't trust, verify

 The most common way to prevent this is to force everyone to provide a proof that their public key is honest.
-This is done by providing a Proof of Knowledge for the private key, proving that they know the privte key associated to the public key they provided.
+This is done by providing a Proof of Knowledge for the private key, proving that they know the private key associated to the public key they provided.

 Let's take the case of a prover Patricia and a verifier Victor.
 Patricia wants to prove that she knows the private key $p$ associated to the public key $P = p dot G$.
 The proof is done in four steps: